cbcrg/tcoffee/docs/tcoffee_manual.rst

 What T-Coffee Can and Cannot do for you ...
 ===========================================
-.. note:: All the files mentioned here (sample_seq...) can be found in the example directory of the distribution.
+.. note:: All the files mentioned here (e.g. sample_seq) can be found in the example directory of the distribution.

 (NOT) Fetching Sequences
 ------------------------
-T-Coffee will NOT fetch sequences for you: you must select the sequences you want to align before hand.
+T-Coffee will NOT fetch sequences for you: you must select the sequences you want to align beforehand.
 We suggest you use any BLAST server and format your sequences in FASTA so that T-COFFEE can use them easily.
 The expasy BLAST server (www.expasy.ch) provides a nice interface for integrating database searches.

-Yet, the new modes of

 Aligning Sequences